 Dr. Jessica Grimes

-Dr. Grimes is Dean of Economic and Workforce Development for the Kern Community College District.
-In this position, she serves as regional chair for the consortium, playing a lead role in ensuring a broad and equitable post-pandemic workforce recovery throughout the Central/Mother Lode region.
+Dr. Grimes is Associate Vice Chancellor of Career Education and Workforce Development for the Kern Community College District.
+In this position, she serves as regional chair for the consortium, playing a lead role in ensuring a broad and equitable post-pandemic workforce recovery throughout the Central Valley Mother Lode region.

 Regional Director of Employer Engagement-Central Subregion

-Gary has a bachelor’s degree focused in Agriculture Science: Emphasis in Agriculture Engineering and Agriculture Education from Cal Poly San Luis Obispo.
+Gary has a Master’s of Agricultural Education with an emphasis in Agricultural Engineering and Technology.
 Gary has a passion for agriculture and manufacturing and is excited to support the region in building strong pathways to the workforce for the region’s employers, students, and colleges.